Starman1123/Bear_Library_App/README.md

 # Bear Library

-## This project uses Cocoapods.
-Please click on Bear-Library.xcworkspace <br />
-to open the project.
+## This project uses Cocoapod.
+Please click on Bear-Library.xcworkspace to open the project.

 ## Authors
 * Sheng Wang